YinxPeng/HA-CM-main/README.md

 # Acknowledgment
-The framework of our code is based on [mamp].
+The framework of our code is based on [mamp(https://github.com/maoyunyao/MAMP)].